jmettraux/ruote-web2/README.txt

 prerequesite : Rails 2.3.1

-  sudo gem install rails activerecord --no-ri --no-rdoc --source http://gems.rubyonrails.org
+  sudo gem install rails rack actionpack activerecord activeresource activesupport --no-ri --no-rdoc --source http://gems.rubyonrails.org

+Make sure to have git at version 1.6+ as well.

 This sequence of commands will install ruote-web2 in your current directory (under ruote-web2/)